takkujunjieli/takkujunjieli.github.io/index.md

 <br>

 <p>
-I’m passionate about machine learning and large language models (LLMs), from building them from scratch to making them run fast in the real world.
-I’ve worked on training and aligning LLMs, scaling them efficiently across GPUs, and deploying them in applications like game recommendation and flashcard generation.
-Recently, I’ve also focused on making LLMs faster, cheaper, and more efficient—whether in the cloud with vLLM or on edge devices with quantization.</p>
+I build AI agents and applications with AI feature.</p>

 <br>
-<p>Here's a handful selection of my recent experience:</p>

-- Designed a housing inventory prediction model during a <b>machine learning engineer</b> intern @<a href="https://www.bhhs.com/" target="_blank"><b>Berkshire Hathaway HomeServices</b></a>.
+<p>Recent projects:</p>

-- Built @<a href="https://github.com/takkujunjieli/from_0_llm" target="_blank"><b>a LLM with alignment from scratch</b></a>.
+- <a href="https://github.com/takkujunjieli/from_0_llm" target="_blank"><b>LLM with alignment from scratch</b></a>.

-- Built @<a href="https://github.com/takkujunjieli/AsyncTaskScheduler" target="_blank"><b>a framework</b></a>  to asynchronously schedule tasks during deep learning tensor computation with 4x performance improvement in parallel request query.
+- <a href="https://github.com/takkujunjieli/AsyncTaskScheduler" target="_blank"><b>Async task scheduler</b></a> for deep learning with 4x speedup in parallel queries.

 I am eager to contribute to open-source projects and volunteer with organizations that promote the common good.
-Feel free to reach out if you’d like to collaborate or connect.
+Feel free to reach out if you'd like to collaborate or connect.

 <!--CUDA/Triton programming for GPU acceleration-->